bendytree/node-itsa/readme.md

 In some cases, you may want to actually set, update, default, or otherwise change the data that is being validated.

+`default` lets you set a value if the original value was falsy.

 NOTE: Data changes (like `default` and `update`) can only be used within an object or array - otherwise itsa has no way of actually setting the new value.

+##### Arguments

+ - `defaultValue` - Required.
+The value to become the new value if the original is falsy.
+If your defaultValue is a function, then it will be evaluated and the result is the new value.

 ##### Default Value Functions